turingschool-examples/challenges/rails-mini-project.markdown

 * Sessions, flashes and maybe cookies if you have a good use case for them.
 * Authentication
 * Authorization

+#### Optional Extensions

+* Implement Twitter, Github, or Facebook OAuth login
+* Use HAML for your views
+* TDD using RSpec instead of Test::Unit

 ### Over the weekend